Welcome to Marwen

 It was announced in October 2013 that Universal had optioned the acclaimed documentary Marwencol (2010) and the life rights of Mark Hogancamp as a project for Robert Zemeckis — who had re-launched his company ImageMovers at Universal after it was shuttered by Disney in the wake of the fiasco Mars Needs Moms.
 Welcome to Marwen was put on the development backburner while Zemeckis helmed two commercial failures The Walk (2015) and Allied (2016).
 Steve Carell committed to the lead in Welcome to Marwen in April 2015 and the project went before the cameras in August 2017.

-Welcome to Marwen was financed by Universal and DreamWorks (40% of expenses) for $40 million and Universal received some capital on their end from the studio’s Chinese slate financing partner Perfect World Pictures.
+The budget for Welcome to Marwen was $40 million and financed by Universal and DreamWorks (40% of expenses) and Universal received some capital on their end from the studio’s Chinese slate financing partner Perfect World Pictures.
 Universal handled global distribution duties.
 The picture was positioned as a major potential awards player and the studio first dated Marwen for November 21 but Universal & DreamWorks then scheduled their other collaboration Green Book for a wide expansion on that date.
 Welcome To Marwen was then moved to the highly competitive holiday frame on December 21.

 Welcome to Marwen was tracking poorly going into release and acted as counter-programming to the opening holiday tentpoles Aquaman, Mary Poppins Returns and Bumblebee.
 Second Act also bowed.
 Negative reviews certainly turned the commercially challenged picture into a see at your own risk turkey.
 This misguided project was a showcase for the talented Zemeckis’ weak traits as a director — piling on cheap sentiment and an over reliance on technology, in his case motion capture.
 His career segue into motion capture yielded one money maker The Polar Express (2004) and a series of major financial disasters Beowulf (2007), A Christmas Carol (2009) and Mars Needs Moms (producer only).